Mount Danxia

+It is too a AAAAA Chinese attractions.

 Description

-The Danxia area is formed from a reddish sandstone which has been eroded over time into a series of outcrops surrounded by spectacular cliffs and many unusual rock formations known as Danxia landform.
+The Danxia area is formed from a reddish sandstone which has been eroded over time into a series of outcrops surrounded by spectacular cliffs and many unusual rock formations known as the Danxia landform.
 There are a number of temples located on the mountains and many scenic walks can be undertaken.
 There is also a river winding through the mountains on which boat trips can be taken.